Correlation Between Canon and HP

 Pair Corralation between Canon and HP

 Assuming the 90 days horizon Canon Inc is expected to under-perform the HP.
-But the pink sheet apears to be less risky and, when comparing its historical volatility, Canon Inc is 1.4 times less risky than HP.
-The pink sheet trades about -0.12 of its potential returns per unit of risk.
-The HP Inc is currently generating about -0.02 of returns per unit of risk over similar time horizon.
-If you would invest 3,628 in HP Inc on September 2, 2024 and sell it today you would lose (85.00) from holding HP Inc or give up 2.34% of portfolio value over 90 days.
+In addition to that, Canon is 1.46 times more volatile than HP Inc. It trades about -0.04 of its total potential returns per unit of risk.
+HP Inc is currently generating about 0.01 per unit of volatility.
+If you would invest 3,246 in HP Inc on October 20, 2024 and sell it today you would earn a total of 5.00 from holding HP Inc or generate 0.15% return on investment over 90 days.

 Time Period | 3 Months [change] |